eigenhombre/llbb/README.md

     $ ./zero-min; echo $?
     0

-If we don't want a warning, we need to add, e.g.,
+If we don't want the warning, we need to add, e.g.,

     target triple = "arm64-apple-macosx14.0.0"